Q1. What are the hours of drop-off and dismissal?

 Students should not be released early from school on a regular basis.
 Please provide medical documentation/explanation for early release of your child.
 If you must pick up your child early, please send your child to school with a note in your child’s folder indicating the time and reason for an early departure.
 This will help to alleviate waiting time for you, as well as lessen disruption to the office staff.

 Q13.
 What happens if my child is late?

 If your child is arriving past the start of the day, please use the main lobby and sign your child into school indicating the time of arrival.
 Please remember that lateness is recorded on your child’s permanent school record.
 It is vital that your child arrives to school on time daily.

 Q14.
 What type of enrichment does my child receive?

-Students have Art, Cookshop & Healthy Kids, Fitness/YOGA, Music, Spanish, and Technology weekly.
+Students have Art, Cookshop & Healthy Kids, Physical Education, Dance/Yoga, Music, and Spanish weekly.
 The PTA also funds music, dance, and sciences residencies such as TADA!
 Youth Theater for the younger grades, Town Hall for the older grades, and many more.

 Q15.
 Do you have a gifted and talented program?
 Do you have a dual-language program?

 P.S.
 132 offers a top of the line gifted and talented program for students from Kindergarten through 5th grade.
 For information on the G&T admissions process, please visit the Department of Education’s website here.
 For information regarding schools with dual language programs around you, please visit the Department of Education’s website here.